ckormanyos/soft_double/README.md

 [![Build Status](https://github.com/ckormanyos/soft_double/actions/workflows/soft_double.yml/badge.svg)](https://github.com/ckormanyos/soft_double/actions)
 ==================

-soft_double is a C++ header-only library. soft_double provides a C++ software implementation of a 64-bit double-precision floating-point data type called `math::softfloat::soft_double`.
+soft_double is a C++ header-only library that implements a 64-bit double-precision floating-point data type in software.
-This type can be used essentially like the regular built-in 64-bit floating-point type `double`.
+This data type is called `math::softfloat::soft_double` and it can be used essentially like a regular built-in 64-bit floating-point type (such as built-in `double`).

 Some compilers do not support a built-in 64-bit floating-point type, such as might be commonly known as `double` or `long` `double`.